nolimitcarter/dotfiles/README.md

 # dotfiles - Linux environment variables

-![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-23-21.png)

-vimrc and bashrc built with autocompletion

-![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-13-46.png)

 Warning: This build is passing but will more than likely never be complete.
 Global configuration files that work on Linux, Mac, and Windows.
 The preferred OS is of course Linux and I have it on Ubuntu.
 The following files contain vim with autocompletion A lot of the things commented out are WIPs or have been forgotten about.
 I will get to them sometime...

+![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-23-21.png)

+Alacritty terminal used with Bash, tmux, Vim, lynx and the many different additions added to each configuration file.
+Bash and Vim have many different features including autocomplete for text, go to file, nerdtree which allows you to look at all directories at once and swtich between them quickly.

+![preview](https://github.com/nolimitcarter/dotfiles/blob/master/Screenshot%20from%202020-06-11%2023-13-46.png)

 Computer specs for dotfiles: